State Savings Loan & Trust Company (Quincy, IL)

 Cause Details

-Bank examiners took charge and the State Savings Loan & Trust Company and affiliated branches were closed.
+Bank examiners took charge and the State Savings Loan & Trust company closed its doors following heavy withdrawals and asset concerns.

 Newspaper Excerpt